Projects and Activities

 The previous day, Shaun, three Conservation Volunteers and two folks from the North York Moors National Park had excavated the pond to reveal its stone-lined structure (the pond is on private land, accessible only with the permission of the landowner).

-The Water from the Moors Continuation Project
+The Water from the Moors Project

 The Aqueduct carrying the Nawton Course over Bonfield Gill - damaged by the floods of 2005